Saposcat/Project_2---Gemma-Diabetes/README.md

 At the end of the day the focus remains the same.
 To create a tool to decide a) does this patient currently have diabetes and b) what is the probablitity that the patient will contract diabetes considering their test scores.

 # Section 3: Data Collection
 The search for data was relatively painless for this project.
-The group settled on a data set that we found on Kaggle (work cited - 2) that included nine initial fields, most of which are generally considered indicators for diabetes (age, hypertension, smoking history, blood glucose level, body mass index, HbA1c level and gender).
+The group settled on a data set that we found on Kaggle [2] that included nine initial fields, most of which are generally considered indicators for diabetes (age, hypertension, smoking history, blood glucose level, body mass index, HbA1c level and gender).
 The data set was comprimised of 100,000 patients giving us a healthy sample size.

 Initially we had planned to create this chatbot for patients to use.
 We pivoted, given that the data set included clinical categories that a patient might not be aware of like, hypertension and blood glucose levels, HbA1c scores or body mass index.
 As such, we decided that qualified health clinicians would be a better target audience with the idea that the chatbot would function as a quick screener that could be utilized and reviewed by a health professional who could administer the tests and create a health care plan.